-Top 20 Cheap Countries in Europe to Visit for Shoestring Travelers
+Affordable European Holidays: Cheapest Countries in Europe to Visit

 As an avid shoestring traveler with nuanced tastes, I am always pulled towards countries where I can live large on my small budget.
 Whether I am looking for a longer stay destination or a weekend break in Europe, I take special note of the prices of hostels or hotels in the main tourist towns and the average prices for drinks and food.
 Choosing a cheaper destination can save you anywhere between $20-$50 a day on accommodations, drinks, and food.
 When I begin to look for my next destination I look for beautiful landscapes and architecture to explore on my (rather small) budget.
-If these cheap countries in Europe aren’t on your list now, add them now – your bank account will thank you.
+If this list of the cheapest countries in Europe isn’t on your radar now, then read further – your bank account will thank you.

 These destinations are often less popular tourist destinations and some of the hidden gems in Europe which mean more time for me to get to know locals and enjoy less crowded beaches.
 While I always like to spend a few days in the bigger cities, visiting the less known cities and outdoor-enthusiast destinations is sometimes more gratifying for me, and my wallet.
 Offering beautiful views of mountains, coastlines, and lakes these destinations are one of a kind and won’t break your budget.

 Want to enjoy the very best that Eastern Europe has to offer?
 Visit Poland.
 This culturally rich country provides countless hikes for outdoors-lovers and a great nightlife for the night owls.
 If you want to escape the real world, go on a hike or a camping trip to the Tatra Mountains.
 Or if you are looking for a city getaway catch the next train to Warsaw or Krakow.
-Both cities let you absorb the rich history and culture of Poland.
+Both cities let you absorb the rich history and culture of Poland and not to mention two of the cheapest cities in Europe that will stretch your budget!

-Planning your cheap European vacation?
+Planning your cheap European vacation or are you looking for some cheap European holidays?
 Be sure to put Cluj, Romania on your list.
 Not only does this city host great nightlife, but there are a plethora of daytime excursions to nearby towns that are sure to excite you.
 Visit the Turda Salt Mine, this expansive mine was opened to visitors in the 1990s and provides you with a glimpse into the extensive mining industry in Romania.

-When deciding where to travel in Europe, Budapest is an essential.
+When deciding where to travel in Europe, Budapest is essential.
 But, there is so much more to Hungary than just Budapest.
 While Budapest is extremely cheap and should be visited, take a few days to explore Drebecen.
 In Drebecen you’ll find that food and accommodations are cheaper than Budapest but the views and opportunities to explore are just as stunning as Budapest.
+Afterall, this magnificent capital of Hungary is a gem and one of the cheap destinations in Europe one must not miss!

 Greece can easily be done cheap; you just have to be careful not to fall into the traps!
 Santorini, arguably one of the top romantic destinations is Europe can be enjoyed on any budget.
 If you avoid sea-view restaurants and book your hotel or hostel in advance you can explore, swim and dive into this awe-inspiring destination.